sftpgo/docs/docs/initial-configuration.md

 Log in using the newly created administrator and try to add a new user.
 The user page is simplified as you can see in the following screen.

 ![Simplified user add](assets/img/add-user-simplified.png){data-gallery="simplified-user"}

+## Custom branding

+From the "Server Manager" section, select "Configurations" and then "Branding".
+You can change the name, logo, favicon and add a disclaimer in the login section for both WebAdmin and WebClient.
+The disclaimer might be a URL to your Privacy Policy or something like that.

 ## Configuration parameters